DeepRsnanceX/YoutubeShortsEdit/README.md

 - 6ynthmane, RXDXVIL - BRAZILIAN DANCA PHONK
 - sma$her & MXZI - Acelerada
 - Nakama, Mc Staff, EP - DIA DELICIA

+## Image Credits
+Honestly, these phonk/sigma/void edits of trollface and various memes are so generic and so widespread it's probably impossible for me to find every single creator for the images included.
+So, credit to their respective artists and authors.
+However, i'll list the ones i'm aware of:

+- Skull, Skull with Crossbones & Hot Face emojis: by Apple, from iOS 18.4.
+- 3D skull with raised eyebrow: Memoji App (i think).
+- Moyai emoji: by Apple, from iOS 10.2-18.4.
+- Extremely exaggerated creepy front-facing trollface: ScorchVx (i think, again).